-In addition to the conversion to ethanol blended fuels and altering the engine management accordingly in an effort to decrease emissions, Kettering CSC has implemented a three-way catalytic converter (TWC) to catalyze carbon monoxide (CO), hydrocarbon (HC), and nitrogen oxide (NOx) emissions.
+In addition to the conversion to ethanol and isobutanol blended fuels and altering the engine management accordingly in an effort to decrease emissions, Kettering CSC has implemented a three-way catalytic converter (TWC) to catalyze carbon monoxide (CO), hydrocarbon (HC), and nitrogen oxide (NOx) emissions.
 The Emitec 600 cell per square inch SuperFoil metallic substrate is 100 mm in diameter and 74.5 mm in length for optimal packaging on the snowmobile.
 The Heraeus washcoat features a platinum/rhodium (1/0/1) loading for maximum oxygen storage capacity to extend NOx conversion during the Miller cycle turbo 600 ACE engine's operation.
+In addition, refined calibration for 2015 optimizes the engine-out emissions (especially NOx) to the required proportions of the three-way catalyst, improving the catalyst efficiency significantly.